 Fair Hill Burial Ground

-Quakers were active in anti-slavery activities dating back to the late 1600s, so it’s not a surprise that Fair Hill is the final resting place for many people who were strong in their abolitionist views.
+At over 300 years old, Fair Hill Burial Ground is one of the most historical sites in Philadelphia.
+It was founded by Quakers who were active in anti-slavery activities dating back to the late 1600s, so it’s no surprise that Fair Hill is the final resting place for many who held strong abolitionist views.

-Among the most notable abolitionists buried at Fair Hill are Lucretia Mott and Robert Purvis who were both well-known speakers and activists.
+Among the most famous abolitionists buried here are Lucretia Mott and Robert Purvis who were both well-known speakers and activists.
 Mott, the founder of the Philadelphia Female Anti-Slavery Society, helped runaway slaves from Maryland and Delaware who had reached Philadelphia.
 Purvis, a free man of mixed race, was part of the American Anti-Slavery Society and helped numerous people seeking freedom, which ultimately earned him the title of President of the Underground Railroad.
+Their graves are part of the Second Saturday tours, which focus on the area’s history and the significance of the people buried there.

 Johnson House Historic Site

-The Johnsons were devout Quakers and offered their home as a station along the Underground Railroad, a pivotal spot for formerly enslaved people making their way further north to stations in Montgomery County, Bucks County, and beyond.
+The Johnson House Historic Site is one of the most fascinating Black history sites in the city.
+The stone home, which looks much as it did in colonial times, was owned by devout Quakers who offered their home as a station along the Underground Railroad.
+It was a pivotal spot for formerly enslaved people making their way further north to stations in Montgomery County, Bucks County, and beyond.

 Black history murals